Azure/azure-cli/doc/how_to_bump_SDK_version_in_cli.md

 - CUSTOM_WHL_URL: A download url for SDK whl file if you want to test based on private package
 - PACKAGE: The SDK package name, e.g., `azure-mgmt-network`. **Required for scenario b**.
 Leave it as empty for scenario a.
 - TARGET_PACKAGE_VERSION: The SDK new version, e.g., `19.3.0`. **Required for scenario b**.
 Leave it as empty for scenario a.
 - RESOURCE_TYPE: The resource type enum name define in [CLI Core](https://github.com/Azure/azure-cli/blob/ce74ae358b51aedfdfb6c32042b515d949618e33/src/azure-cli-core/azure/cli/core/profiles/_shared.py#L38), e.g., `MGMT_NETWORK`.
 Required if you want to update the API version definition in CLI Core.
-Usually used for multi-api SDKs.
+Usually used for multi-API SDKs.
 Leave it as empty for scenario a.
 - TARGET_API_VERSION: The new API version(s):
     - If the AZURE_API_PROFILES['latest'][RESOURCE_TYPE] definition is `str` type, then just fulfill this variable with new API version.
 For example, to update API version for [ResourceType.MGMT_NETWORK](https://github.com/Azure/azure-cli/blob/ce74ae358b51aedfdfb6c32042b515d949618e33/src/azure-cli-core/azure/cli/core/profiles/_shared.py#L150), use `2021-10-01` as variable value.
     - If the  AZURE_API_PROFILES['latest'][RESOURCE_TYPE] definition is `SDKProfile` type, then fulfill this variable with 'operation=version' pairs separated by space.
 For example, to update API version for [ResourceType.MGMT_COMPUTE](https://github.com/Azure/azure-cli/blob/ce74ae358b51aedfdfb6c32042b515d949618e33/src/azure-cli-core/azure/cli/core/profiles/_shared.py#L151-L164), use `default=2022-05-01 snapshots=2022-03-01 gallery_images=2021-12-01` as variable value. `default` means other operations except for explicitly listed ones.